Man accused of throwing coffee in toddler’s face, days after release from jail for 14th assault conviction

 Francisco Robledo Calderon, 55, was let out of King County Jail on Thursday after serving the maximum sentence for a misdemeanor assault conviction.
 On Saturday, he was arrested near Westlake Center by Seattle police.
 He is scheduled to appear in Seattle Municipal Court, which handles misdemeanor cases, on Wednesday.

 Calderon has become a symbol in the debate over how Seattle’s criminal justice system should handle cases involving people who are repeatedly arrested, particularly those with mental illness or chemical dependency.
+According to court documents, Calderon has been living on the streets, which he has said makes it difficult to stop using drugs.

-The 55-year-old man has been convicted of assault 14 times, in addition to dozens of other convictions including property crimes, drug possession and theft, according to a pre-sentencing investigation from January by a probation counselor.
+The 55-year-old man has been convicted of assault 14 times, in addition to dozens of other convictions including property crimes, drug possession and theft, according to a presentencing investigation from January by a probation counselor.

-According to a police report, Calderon walked into the Gap store on 5th Avenue Saturday around 8 p.m. and approached a boy, who was around 2 years old and in a stroller, multiple times.
+According to a police report, Calderon walked into the Gap store on Fifth Avenue on Saturday around 8 p.m. and approached a boy, who was around 2 years old and in a stroller, multiple times.
 After being kicked out of the store, Calderon began yelling at people nearby, according to police.
-Police received reports that he grabbed a woman, tried to start a fight with passersby and grabbed a cup of coffee from someone on Pine Street.
+Police received reports that he grabbed a woman, tried to start a fight with a passersby and grabbed a cup of coffee from someone on Pine Street.

 When the child from the store and the child’s father walked by, witnesses said Calderon removed the lid from the coffee cup and threw the liquid onto the child’s face, according to police.
 The boy’s father then fought Calderon, and an off-duty Kittitas County Sheriff’s deputy detained Calderon until Seattle police arrived.